mshailyn/mshailyn/README.md

 - 📄 Know about my experiences [https://www.shailynmoore.com/resume.html](https://www.shailynmoore.com/resume.html)

-- ⚡ A fun fact about me is **I love making 8-bit art so you'll see little influences in all of my personal projects.**
+- ⚡ A fun fact about me is **I love 8-bit art and cats so may see little influences in my personal projects.**

 <h3 align="center">Connect with me:</h3>
 <p align="center">